A New Invasive Pest in Hawaii

 The adult is a big, shiny, and dark brown or black beetle.
 It has a horn on the top of its head, which is why it’s called a rhinoceros beetle.
 They look stout, measuring about 2 inches long and 3 quarters of an inch to almost an inch wide.
 The CRB’s favorite habitats for breeding sites are dead, standing coconut trees and fallen coconut logs, but they can survive on many different types of decaying vegetation.

-The larvae (or grubs) are usually yellowish-white and can grow quite long, reaching almost 3 inches to almost 4 inches or more.
-The larvae feed and develop in dead coconut palms and decaying palm debris, but they can develop in other types of organic mulch.
+The larvae (or grubs) are usually yellowish-white and can grow quite long, reaching almost 4 inches or more.
+The larvae feed and develop in dead coconut palms and decaying palm debris, or other types of decaying organic mulch.

 A group of collected CRB larvae.